rh2835/deep-learning-and-tensorflow/README.md

 # deep-learning-and-tensorflow
-This repository contains practices for using Tensorflow and some deep learning projects.
+This repository contains practices for using Tensorflow building neural networks for classification.